Terri’s Stage 3A Relapsed KRAS+ Non-Small Cell Lung Cancer Story

 It really makes a difference to take the notes and ask the questions.

-The more I look back at it, I wish I felt less threatened to ask the questions because the doctors, the team wants to explain it to you, but they don’t know what you do or don’t understand.
+The more I look back at it, I wish I felt less threatened to ask the questions, because the doctors and the team want to explain it to you, but they don’t know what you do or don’t understand.
 You need to be willing to ask them.

-It’s like when you’re driving a car and you see, either I’m going to smash into a tree, I’m going to run over the kid.
-I’m better off hitting the tree than I am the kid.
+It’s like when you’re driving a car and you see, “Either I’m going to smash into a tree, or I’m going to run over the kid.
+I’m better off hitting the tree than I am the kid.”
 You’re just trying to manage what it is you’ve got going on.
 It’s just so much.

 We didn’t have the benefit of amazing shows like this, where you can listen and get other ideas, because when do you get the questions?
-It’s two o’clock in the morning when you can’t sleep.
+It’s 2 in the morning when you can’t sleep.

-You don’t get the questions during the day when you can call somebody at two o’clock in the afternoon.
-That’s why I talk about this, because I want people to understand, I didn’t do it right.
+You don’t get the questions during the day, when you can call somebody at 2 in the afternoon.
+That’s why I talk about this, because I want people to understand I didn’t do it right.

 I didn’t do as many wrong things as I could have done, and I was very, very fortunate.
 Learn from the experience, take that knowledge, and ask the questions.
 Understand the answers.
 If you don’t understand them, ask again.